easilok/confluencing-markdown/README.md

 ## Requirements

-This application is built on top of `guile 3` and requires the [guile-json](https://github.com/aconchillo/guile-json) module for parsing the JSON output from Atlassian's REST API.
+This application is built on top of `guile 3` and requires the following extra libraries:

+- [guile-json](https://github.com/aconchillo/guile-json) module for parsing the JSON output from Atlassian's REST API.
+- [guile-gnutls](https://gitlab.com/gnutls/guile/) used by the webserver client for HTTPS requests.

 ## Usage